 As a State Legislator, Mitch represented the Broadmoor neighborhood for 16 years.
 During his tenure, he made his mark as a reformer who could get the job done.
 As Lieutenant Governor of Louisiana, Mitch served as an executive, managing a $127 million budget and 800 employees.
 To deliver results, he put in place strict standards of accountability.

 After Hurricane Katrina, he led the effort to rebuild the tourism industry and the thousands of jobs it creates.
 And when other government agencies failed, Mitch’s team got more than $22 million in grant money from Congress into the hands of hundreds of homeowners quickly.
 During his tenure, Mitch focused on creating jobs.
 He launched the Cultural Economy initiative to grow jobs through our culture, music, food, film and art.
-The cultural economy accounts for 144,000 jobs in our state.
+The cultural economy accounts for 144,000 jobs in the state.

 During his term as Mayor, Landrieu worked aggressively to restore public confidence and credibility in the city, government, and police department.